What implications does the way-preparing that John the Baptist did for Jesus have for me?

 John the Baptist's life speaks to us at that point.
 No doubt John had been under tremendous temptation to take the glory to himself.
 But he didn't.
 He talked about Someone even greater -- much greater, he said, whom his listeners should follow.
-He pointed the way to Jesus.
+As had been prophesied in Isaiah 40:3- 5, John pointed the way to Jesus.

 I've been evaluating my life with the question: Am I preparing the way for the Savior?
 Would He be pleased to step into the situation I have just helped to create?
 If He wouldn't be pleased, then am I open to His Spirit's ethical correction and cleansing?

-An old novel got us to asking the question: What would Jesus do in this situation?
+In the late 1800s, the novel In His Steps by Charles Sheldon got people asking the question: What would Jesus do in this situation?
 Maybe there's another, even better question we should be asking ourselves: Are we preparing the way for Him?

 The best thing we can do in our Christian life is to offer humble and courageous witness to the Saviorhood of Christ.
 Are we too often talking about ourselves, even our Christian life, when we ought to be pointing the way to Someone greater than us, much greater?

-Are we really with our lives and our lips preparing the way for the Savior -- as John the Baptist did?
+Are we preparing the way for the Savior with our lives and our lips -- as John the Baptist did?
 Are we as humble, sacrificial, and yet courageous witnesses as He was?

-The author wrote these devotional thoughts while serving as a missionary in Italy.
-They originally appeared in Standard, a weekly take-home curriculum piece for adult Sunday school classes published by what is now The Foundry.
+I wrote these devotional thoughts while serving as a missionary in Italy.
+They originally appeared in Standard, a weekly take-home Faith Connections curriculum piece for adult Sunday school classes published by The Foundry.

 |Sustained church health and growth are more likely if a pastor stays a long time.
 So, why is the average pastorate in the USA for Nazarene pastors only about three years? [ more ]|

-Other devotional articles: Year-long series in Standard Refletions with illustrations from ham radio Are you ready for Christmas?
+Other devotional articles: Year-long series in Standard Reflections with illustrations from ham radio Are you ready for Christmas?
 Come Ye Apart Come Ye Apart: Reflections on pastors

 ebook:Rookie Notebook: Our first nine months as missionaries in Italy 10/40 Window explanation and map Seeking God's will?
 African martyr's commitment Mission trip fundraising Ten ways to ruin mission trips Nazarene Missions International resources